-Whether you want a loan from Upgrade to consolidate debt or pay for a major expense, there are a few different factors that come into play during the application process.
+Whether you want a loan from Upgrade to consolidate debt or pay for a major expense, a few different factors come into play during the application process.
 Here are the major highlights to help things go more smoothly.

 What does a lender look for on your application?

-We mentioned earlier that Upgrade considers several different factors, including the following: loan amount, loan term, credit usage, and credit history.
-All of that information actually comes to play in a few different ways.
+We mentioned earlier that Upgrade considers several factors, including the following: loan amount, loan term, credit usage, and credit history.
+All of that information comes to play in a few different ways.

-Obviously, your credit history is going to give a strong indication as to whether or not you’re likely to repay your loan.
-Similarly, learning about your income level helps the lender determine your current debt to income ratio by comparing your earnings to your credit usage.
+Your credit history is going to give a strong indication as to whether you’re likely to repay your loan.
+Similarly, learning about your income level helps the lender determine your current debt to income ratio by comparing your earnings to your credit utilization.

 So, if the amount of debt you have is too high for the amount of debt you carry (or would carry if you received the personal loan you want), then your application likely won’t be approved.

-Most lenders have a debt to income ratio limit around 40%, meaning that 40% of your monthly income can’t be devoted to debt payments.
+Most lenders have a debt-to-income ratio limit of around 40%, meaning that 40% of your monthly income can’t be devoted to debt payments.
 That includes anything like your mortgage, car loan, student loan, and credit card minimums.

 How much you get approved for relates to your current credit usage because the lender wants to make sure you can afford your monthly payments.
-After all, it’s in everyone’s best interest for you to not only pay on-time every month but also to not feel cash-strapped when you make that payment.
+After all, it’s in everyone’s best interest for you to not only pay on time every month but also not feel cash-strapped when you make that payment.